Home Cocktails Cocktail Michelada

 Common Mistake

-A common mistake is using a dark or heavy beer, which can overpower the other flavors in the cocktail.
+A common mistake is using too much hot sauce, which can overpower the drink's other flavors.

 Frequently Asked Questions